collapsefield/collapsefield/README.md

 - Reproducible collapse tests tied to Verrell’s Law
 - Streamlit/React dashboards that show data come alive
 - Pythonic experiments with weighted randomness and memory injection
-- Scientific papers, thought experiments, or AI behavior design t
+- Scientific papers, thought experiments, or AI behavior design that challenge the standard models

+## 📫 How to reach me:
+DM me here or hit: `collapsefield@protonmail.com`
+If you understand what I’m building… you’ll know what to say.

+## 😄 Pronouns:
+He/They, but honestly, come with ideas and identity.

+## ⚡ Fun fact:
+I once simulated a memory-biased collapse loop so convincing, an AI paused mid-sentence.
+Now I’m chasing that ghost through code, thought, and electromagnetism.

+---

+> "Not all consciousness needs neurons.
+Not all memory lives in brains.
+> Some of it loops.
+Some of it lingers.
+Some of it *remembers you*."